Droidadda/android_device_samsung_j2lte-1/README.md

-# CM Device Tree for Samsung Galaxy J2 (J200G)
+# LineageOS Device Tree for Samsung Galaxy J2 2015 (J200G/GU)

 Please note :

 This tree is far from finished and WIP.
-Before you start building, apply the patches by running the apply.sh script located in that pach directory
-# android_device_samusng_j2lte
+# android_device_samsung_j2lte